Update: elderly woman escaped bungalow fire - forensics now investigating

 AN ELDERLY woman escaped her bungalow before it went up in flames last night, neighbours have said.

-The woman, named locally as Margaret Bligdon, fled her home in Partridge Close, Wantage, after a fire broke out in the bedroom yesterday evening.
+The woman is thought to have fled her home in Partridge Close, Wantage, after a fire broke out in the bedroom yesterday evening.

 Neighbours said smoke was pouring out of the home and two fire engines arrived to put it out shortly after 7pm.